[Interview] 2017: 'We're lucky Trump didn't know what he was doing'

 "He [Trump] could have done a lot more damage, if he understood what he was doing," she added.

-Trump, falsely, claimed Biden rigged the 2020 election because that was his one idea for how stay alive in US politics, Applebaum said.
+Trump has, falsely, claimed Biden rigged the 2020 election because that was his last idea how to stay alive in US politics, Applebaum said.

-"I don't think he [Trump] is ever going to really concede ... he's going to use that [conspiracy theory] to galvanise his political base, to make people angry," she said.
+"I don't think he [Trump] is ever going to really concede ... he's going to use that [conspiracy theory] to galvanise his political base, to make people angry for a long time to come," she said.

 But if Trump also picked a fight with reality, by screaming about "fake news" on Twitter, then, in some quarters, the truth was winning, Applebaum indicated.